Cray-HPE/docs-csm/upgrade/1.2.1/README.md

 * Fixes two issues in CFS, restoring the additional inventory field functionality.
 * Fixes an issue restoring console services functionality on "Hill" cabinets.
 * Fixes a few issues in PowerDNS where various records were missing in the AXFR transfer.
-* Fixes a rare issue where the Istio container is not available during the upgrade to CSM 1.3.0.
+* Fixes a rare issue where the Istio container would not be available during a future upgrade to CSM 1.3.0.
 * Fixes an issue where a modified NCN image can no longer boot to disk when specified instead of the default PXE boot.
 * Fixes a rare issue where NCNs booted with a modified image containing Slingshot Host Software had NO-CARRIER on all network interfaces.
 * Fixes an issue where CANU generates incorrect VLANs for switch ports connected to UANs over the CHN.